Deiivid/ComposeGlass/README.txt

-🌥️ ComposeGlassmorphism
+🌥️ ComposeGlass

-Glassmorphism is a Jetpack Compose library designed to easily add a beautiful, performant, and customizable Glassmorphism blur effect to your Android apps, supporting Android 12+ natively and providing a custom blur solution for older Android versions.
+ComposeGlass is a Jetpack Compose library designed to easily add a beautiful, performant, and customizable Glassmorphism blur effect to your Android apps, supporting Android 12+ natively and providing a custom blur solution for older Android versions.

 🚀 Installation